RickStrahl/Westwind.HtmlPackager/README.md

 * **HTML file plus loose Resource Files**
 Produces a folder with an HTML file and all CSS, Script, images, fonts as loose file.

-The library is small and self contained and can be easily added to another project with two source files, or you can use **NuGet** to include it.
+The library is small and self-contained and can be easily added to another project with two source files, or you can use [NuGet](https://www.nuget.org/packages/Westwind.HtmlPackager/) to include it.
 Depends on [HtmlAgilityPack](http://html-agility-pack.net/) for HTML parsing.

+Supported Targets:

+* .NET 4.5
+* .NET Standard 2.0

 ### Installation via NuGet
-You can install this library from NuGet:
+You can install this library from [NuGet](https://www.nuget.org/packages/Westwind.HtmlPackager/):

 ```
 install-package Westwind.HtmlPackager